teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 >
 {: .question}

 As a result, only the text of the poem remains, while the source was removed for text one.
+Galaxy names the files after the task used to create that step.
+While this can be helpful, we change the name to a clearer filename.

+{% snippet faqs/galaxy/datasets_rename.md %}

+Change the name of the output of this tool, which removed the beginning of `SoY_Cheap_Repo_Source.txt` to `SoY_Cheap_Repo.txt`

-We repeat this step also with the second file.
+We also use this tool on the second file.

 > <hands-on-title> Delete Hyperlink in Text Two </hands-on-title>